 Our adjusted loss ratio, adjusted expense ratio and adjusted combined ratio are non-GAAP financial measures.
-We define our adjusted loss ratio, adjusted expense ratio and adjusted combined ratio, as each of our loss ratio, expense ratio and combined ratio, respectively, excluding the effects of the MLQS.
+We define our adjusted loss ratio, adjusted expense ratio and adjusted combined ratio as each of our loss ratio, expense ratio and combined ratio, respectively, excluding the effects of the MLQS.
 We use these adjusted ratios as an internal performance measure in the management of our operations because we believe they give our management and other users of our financial information useful insight into our results of operations and our underlying business performance.
 Our adjusted loss ratio, adjusted expense ratio and adjusted combined ratio should not be viewed as substitutes for our loss ratio, expense ratio and combined ratio, respectively, which are presented in accordance with GAAP.

 The effect of the MLQS on our results of operations is primarily reflected in our ceded written premiums, losses and loss adjustment expenses, as well as our underwriting, acquisition and insurance expenses.
-The following tables summarize the effect of the MLQS on our underwriting income for the years ended December 31, 2016 and 2015:
+The following table summarize the effect of the MLQS on our underwriting income for the year ended December 31, 2016:

-Year End led December 31 , 2016 1 Year Ended December 31, 2015 (\$ in thousands) Including Quota Share Effect of Quota Share Excluding Quota Share Including Quota Share Effect of Quota Share Excluding Quota Share Net earned premiums \$ 133,816 \$ (16,996) \$ 150,812 \$ 74,322 \$ (67,950) \$ 142,272 Losses and loss adjustment expenses (70,961) 4,380 (75,341) (42,238) 30,978 (73,216) Underwriting, acquisition and insurance expenses (28,551) 11,936 (40,487) (2,809) 34,254 (37,063) Underwriting income \$ 34,304 \$ (680) \$ 34,984 \$ 29,275 \$ (2,718) \$ 31,993 Loss ratio Expense ratio 53.0% 21.3% 25.8% 70.2% 56.8% 45.6% 50.4% Combined ratio 74.3% 96.0% - 60.6% 96.0% - Adjusted loss ratio - 50.0% - 51.5% Adjusted expense ratio 26.8% - 26.0% Adjusted combined ratio - 76.8% 77.5% securities, after taxes, and net realized gains and losses on investments, after taxes, as well as the earnings impact of the deferred tax revaluation recognized resulting from the enactment of the TCJA in December 2017.
-Management believes the exclusion of these items provides a more useful comparison of the Company's underlying business performance from period to period.
-Net operating earnings and percentages or calculations using net operating earnings (e.g., operating return on equity) are non-GAAP financial measures.
-Net operating earnings should not be viewed as a substitute for net income calculated in accordance with GAAP, and other companies may define net operating earnings differently.
+Year Ended December 31, 2016

+(\$ in thousands) Including Quota Share Effect of Quota Share Excluding Quota Share

+Net earned premiums \$ 133,816 \$ (16,996) \$ 150,812

+Losses and loss adjustment expenses (70,961) 4,380 (75,341)

+Underwriting, acquisition and insurance expenses (28,551) 11,936 (40,487)

+Underwriting income \$ 34,304 \$ (680) \$ 34,984

+Loss ratio 53.0 % 25.8 %

+Expense ratio 21.3 % 70.2 %

+Combined ratio 74.3 % 96.0 %

+Adjusted loss ratio 50.0 %

+Adjusted expense ratio 26.8 %

+Adjusted combined ratio 76.8 %